factopolis/factopolis/content/claim/obamacare-increased-coverage-by-very-few-people.md

 summary: About 20 million have gained insurance under the act.
 checks:
   - checker: new-york-times
-    shortQuote: About 20 million have gained insurance under the act.
+    short: About 20 million have gained insurance under the act.
     quote:
       About 20 million have gained insurance under the act.
 The uninsured rate fell to 10.9 percent at the end of last year,